What is revenue? Definition, formula and how to track it

 Revenue vs income

-Revenue refers specifically to the money earned from your main business activities.
+Revenue refers specifically to money earned from your main business activities.
 Income is a broader term that includes revenue plus any other money the business receives, such as interest from investments or gains from selling an asset.

 What is revenue recognition?

-How it works:
+Here's how it works:

-- Example: Deliver bread in July, get paid in August; record revenue in July
+- example: deliver bread in July, get paid in August, record revenue in July

-Here's more about cash vs accrual accounting.
+Learn more about cash vs accrual accounting.

 Why tracking revenue is important for your small business